intro(2) 맨 페이지 - 윈디하나의 솔라나라

 24 EMFILE Too many open files

-than OPEN_MAX file descriptors open at a time.
+have more than {OPEN_MAX} file descriptors open

 25 ENOTTY Inappropriate ioctl for device